fighting-game-button-challenge (Fighting Game Button Challenge)

-A fighting game practice app for Windows.
+A practice app for fighting games on Windows.
 You can practice button inputs.
-Developed for Street Fighter 6 Modern controls.
-It might also be useful for practicing other games.
+Made for Street Fighter 6 Modern controls.
+Might also be useful for practicing other games.

 Quick Links